 Black characters come in all colors.
-Sometimes, when looking for characters to relate to, you need to look beyond the superficial and dig a bit deeper.
+Sometimes, when looking for characters to relate to, you must look beyond the superficial and dig deeper.
 What do I mean by Black?
 Perhaps it’s their voice or a particular personality quirk.
-Mannerisms, resemblances, and cultural similarities can all serve as markers for your connections to characters.
-Not to mention, if you are looking for inspiration for your NYC Comic Con Cosplay, look no further!
-Here are seven characters who aren’t black, but are totally black if you look think about it.
+Mannerisms, resemblances, and cultural similarities can all mark your connections to characters.
+If you are looking for inspiration for your NYC Comic Con Cosplay, look no further!
+Here are seven seven characters that aren’t black but are totally black if you think about it.
 Let’s dive in.

 The original black panther.
-Panthro was voiced by Earle Hyman, the grandfather from the Cosby Show.
-The muscled kitten was the Thundercats lead mechanic and resident nunchaku expert.
+Earle Hyman, the grandfather from the Cosby Show, voiced Panthro.
+The muscled kitten was the Thundercat’s lead mechanic and resident nunchaku expert.
 This character subconsciously reminded me of the Cosby Show.
 I never remember Panthro doing anything “Black” per se, but he sure was a parental figure for Lion-o, the adult prince with the mind of a teenager.
-In the Thundercats revival in 2011, cartoon voice king Kevin Michael Richardson played papa Panthro.
+In the Thundercats revival in 2011, cartoon voice king Kevin Michael Richardson played Papa Panthro.

 DC has a Black superhero problem.
-The ones they do have are not very interesting (looking at you Mr. Terrific) or well highlighted.
-Their rainbow heroes, however, are well established.
-None more than super martian himself, Martian Man Hunter.
+The ones they do have are not very interesting (looking at you, Mr. Terrific) or well-highlighted.
+Their rainbow heroes, however, are well-established.
+None more than Super Martian himself, Martian Man Hunter.
 The shapeshifting orphan of Mars has a secret Identity by the name of John Johns.
 Many of the incarnations of JJ are portrayed by black men.
 In the most recent Supergirl CW TV show, The Manhunter is played by David Harewood.
 In the OG Superman CW series Smallville, JJ was played by Phillip Morris.
-Carl Winston and Kevin Michael Richardson lent their voices to the character in Justice League Unlimited and Young Justice respectively.
+Carl Winston and Kevin Michael Richardson lent their voices to the characters in Justice League Unlimited and Young Justice, respectively.

-Starfire, the quickly, fun-loving alien princess from the Teen Titans never struck me as a black character trapped in an orange body.
+Starfire, the quick, fun-loving alien princess from the Teen Titans never struck me as a black character trapped in an orange body.
 Then, DC Universe announced Titans, a gritty, F-word-filled take on the Teen Titans.
 Lo and behold, Anna Diop was cast as fire-hurling Starfire.
-Outside of the gritty, gritty trailer above, I don’t know much about how this character will be portrayed.
-One thing I do know, that wig is horrible.
+Outside of the gritty trailer above, I don’t know much about how this character will be portrayed.
+One thing I do know that wig is horrible.

 Who didn’t love Aqua Teen Hunger Force?
-The insane, mentally draining cartoon on Adult Swim offered up a strange assortment of sentient fast food products as the protagonists of the series.
-None more interesting as the super genius, floating carton of french fries Frylock.
+The insane, mentally draining cartoon on Adult Swim offered a strange assortment of sentient fast food products as the series’ protagonists.
+None is more interesting than the super genius, floating carton of french fries Frylock.
 Voiced by Carey Means, Frylock portrayed a few characteristics people would associate with black culture.
-He routinely got his fries braided, he was the voice of reason, and his voice was sultry and easy to listen to.
-He also had laser eye beams.
+He routinely got his fries braided; he was the voice of reason and sultry and easy to listen to.
+He also had laser-eye beams.
 Something most people don’t know, we black folks can do… (it’s a secret, shhh)

-Another stretch character, especially since you see he is a Japanese man in the original comic, cartoon, and terrible Michael Bay movies.
+Here is another stretch character, especially since you see he is a Japanese man in the original comic, cartoon, and terrible Michael Bay movies.
 However, the original cartoon voice actor is none other than Uncle Phil himself, James Avery, R.I.P.
 I will always give props to Uncle Phil, as J. Cole did.
-He brought that character to life and made me believe that he hated those damn turtles.
+He brought that character to life and made me believe he hated those damn turtles.

-Do you know any more characters who are totally black, but not?
+Do you know any more characters who are totally Black but not?
 Get in touch with us on Twitter or Instagram and let us know!
 Rate and subscribe to the podcast on iTunes and listen to your wonderful voices as we celebrate and create heroes of color.
-You can reach us on Twitter and of course on our contact page.
-Thanks for reading, remember to tell a friend.
-Reading is good, right?
+You can reach us on Twitter and, of course, on our contact page.
+Thanks for reading.
+Remember to tell a friend.
+Reading is good.